Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 \subsubsection{Limitations and Opportunities.}

 Despite the advancements in vulnerability management benchmarks, several limitations still exist:

 \textbf{Quality of Datasets.} A major challenge in vulnerability research is the lack of high-quality benchmarks.
-Common issues include low accuracy in labeling and high rates of duplication.
-Automated methods for collecting vulnerability data often fail to ensure accurate labeling.
-Manual verification can enhance quality but is impractical for large datasets due to its high cost and labor intensity.
+Common issues include low accuracy in labeling and high rates of duplication~\cite{fan2020bigvul}.
+Automated methods for collecting vulnerability data often fail to ensure accurate labeling. \nff{For instance, critical benchmarks like BigVul and CrossVul have been found to have a correctness rate below 50\%.
+Furthermore, data duplication is rampant, with datasets like BigVul and CVEFixes containing over 10\% duplicate entries~\cite{ding2024vulnerability}. } Manual verification can enhance quality but is impractical for large datasets due to its high cost and labor intensity.
 Additionally, the potential for data contamination—where evaluation datasets might overlap with LLM training corpora—complicates the development of reliable benchmarks, emphasizing the need for datasets without such overlaps.

 \textbf{Limitations in Reflecting Real-World Vulnerability Scenarios.} The existing datasets still do not effectively represent real-world scenarios, primarily due to several key limitations.
-First, the narrow focus of these datasets often overlooks broader and more complex code structures, and can only deal with limited CVE/CWE types.
-Second, the real-world deployment of these models faces challenges from imbalanced test sets, where certain types of vulnerabilities are overrepresented while others are scarce, skewing model performance and reliability.
-Lastly, vulnerabilities can exist at various structural levels within the software, from single lines to entire modules, and the current datasets’ limited scope in this regard can result in missed or inaccurately identified vulnerabilities.
+First, the narrow focus of these datasets often overlooks broader and more complex code structures. \nff{For instance, popular benchmarks like BigVul~\cite{fan2020bigvul} and Devign~\cite{zhou2019devign} are function-level benchmarks.} Second, the real-world deployment of these models faces challenges from imbalanced test sets, where certain types of vulnerabilities are overrepresented while others are scarce, skewing model performance and reliability. \nff{For instance, Datasets like BigVul~\cite{fan2020bigvul} and PrimeVul~\cite{ding2024vulnerability} are dominated by memory-related issues, such as buffer errors (CWE-119, CWE-125, CWE-787).} Lastly, vulnerabilities can exist at various structural levels within the software, from single lines to entire modules, and the current datasets’ limited scope in this regard can result in missed or inaccurately identified vulnerabilities.
 Together, these issues highlight a significant gap between dataset conditions and the actual demands of vulnerability management in real-world settings.